stevepurdie/saap-docs/content/for-developers/onboarding/secrets.md

 # Adding Secrets

-Now, we will setup applications to use consume secrets from Vault, using ExternalSecrets.
+Now, we will set up applications to use consume secrets from Vault, using ExternalSecrets.

-Multi-Tenant Operator [MTO] creates a path for each tenant in the vault.
+Multi-Tenant Operator [MTO] creates a path for each tenant in the Vault.
 Each user in the cluster is part of a tenant.
 Users have access to the path corresponding to their tenant.
 In this path, a key/value pair can be stored, and/or another path containing key/value pair can exist.